RickyJ99/RickyJ99/readme.md

 I am Riccardo Dal Cero, an Italian passionate about economics and data analysis.

-**TL;DR**: I am at my final year in a Master's degree in Economics, experienced in data analysis, statistical modeling, and machine learning.
+I am at my final year in a Master's degree in Economics, experienced in data analysis, statistical modeling, and machine learning.

 ### About Me